lucasmiko/lucasmiko/README.md

 <div align="center">
     <h2>:avocado: Profile</h2>
     <p style="font-size: 16px;">
     Passionate about learning new technologies and user experience.
 Loves creating websites, developing systems, and teaching courses.
-Works at Develop4Us, where I develop systems and applications for large companies.
-Also, I work as an instructor at the Hcode Lab teaching program.
+With over 5 years of experience I have a proven track record of delivering high-quality projects and collaborating effectively with technical teams and stakeholders.
     </p>
 </div>